tsheth/Cloud-One-Container-Image-Security-Demo/README.md

 	1. Browse to the provided Smart Check URI.
 	2. Authenticate with the provided username and password.
 	3. Set a registry name and description.
-	5. Set "Region" to "ap-southeast-2", unless you specified a different region when running `make`.
+	5. Set `Region` to `ap-southeast-2`, unless you specified a different region when running `make`.
-	6. Input the provided ECR Registry ID.
+	6. Input the provided ECR `Registry ID`.
-	7. Set "Authentication Mode" to "Instance Role".
+	7. Set `Authentication Mode` to `Instance Role`.
-	8. Click "Next" to get started.
+	8. Click **Next** to get started.

 4. When you're done, stop the demo:
 	```
 	make stop-demo
 	```

+**Note 1**: The Load Balancer can take a few minutes to intialise.
+If you cannot access the Smart Check URI after the script finishes running, continue refreshing your browser.

-**Note**: Sometimes the CloudFormation template fails to remove all resources.
+**Note 2**: Sometimes the CloudFormation template fails to remove all resources.
 If this occurs, you'll need to manually delete the Load Balancer and VPC created by the demo.

-## Example Output
+## Example

 ```
 $ make start-demo EC2_KEY_PATH=~/.ssh/DemoKey STACK_NAME=SmartCheckDemo2